bennychen/readings/README.md

 - Creativity, Inc.: Overcoming the Unseen Forces That Stand in the Way of True Inspiration:+1::+1:
 - 创造【美】凯文·阿什顿:+1::+1:
 - Business Model Generation
-- The Hardest Thing about the Hardest Thing
+- The Hard Thing About Hard Things
 - Zero to One: Notes on Startups, or How to Build the Future
 - Insanly Simple - The Obsession That Drives Apple's Success:+1:
 - To Pixar and Beyond: My Unlikely Journey with Steve Jobs to Make Entertainment History